Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 * If a blockchain is community-backed, we guarantee support till some specified date (this is reflected in the tables above).
 If its community decides not to prolong the agreement with Blockchair after that date, we may either continue to support that blockchain for free, or drop support for it;
 * If we see that a particular blockchain became unpopular on our platform, we may terminate its support with a 3 month notice.

 For some of the blockchains we support we don't store full historical data.
-These blockchains are: `Ripple`, `Stellar`.
+These blockchains are: `Ripple`, `Stellar`, `EOS`.
 That means you won't be able to query some old blocks, and the transaction list for an address may not show some old transactions.
 See [Available block ranges](#link_510) API endpoint to get data on which blocks are available in these blockchains.
 All other blockchains have full historical data.
 It's our intent to have full historical data for all blockchains.

 Blockchair API also supports **2 layer 2 solutions** (tokens) divided into 2 groups: